Homological stability for topological chiral homology of completions: Homological stability for completions

 \section{Homological stability for completions}

 We now prove homological stability for the spaces $\int^k_M P$ (Theorem \ref{thmmain}).
-We will prove our result for the cases of manifolds of dimension at least three and manifolds of dimension two separately.
-The reason for the independent proofs is that the case of surfaces requires a slightly different semisimplicial resolution of $\int_M^k P$.
-By the term resolution of $\int_M^k P$, we mean an augmented semisimplicial space with highly-connected augmentation map to $\int_M^k P$ whose spaces of $p$-simplices we understand well.
+We will prove our result for the cases of manifolds of dimension $\geq 3$ and manifolds of dimension $2$ separately.
+The reason for the independent proofs is that the case of surfaces requires a slightly different semisimplicial resolution of $\smash{\int_M^k P}$.

-Both arguments follow the standard outline for homological stability arguments: perform an induction over $k$ by (i) resolving the $k$th space by a semisimplicial space whose spaces of $p$-simplices are related to spaces earlier in induction, (ii) simplify the $E^1$-page of the spectral sequence for the geometric realization of this resolution using the inductive hypothesis, and (iii) use knowledge of the augmentation map to the original space to get control over the edge map or final differential.
+Both arguments follow the standard outline for homological stability arguments: perform an induction over $k$ by \begin{enumerate}[(i)] \item resolving the $k$th space by a semisimplicial space whose spaces of $p$-simplices are related to spaces earlier in induction, \item simplifying the $E^1$-page of the spectral sequence for the geometric realization of this resolution using the inductive hypothesis, \item using knowledge of the augmentation map to the original space to get control over the edge map or final differential. \end{enumerate}